Friday's Best Deals: Epson Home Cinema Projector, Kyoku Chef's Knife, Mario Party Switch Bundle, and More

 For me, I’d go with the standard Huntsman for $80.
 It’s great enough for most gamers.

 Ok y’all, let me introduce you to this cool deal.
 For a short time you can grab a dope Nintendo Switch Bundle that includes the ever-playable Mario Party as well as a deluxe travel case for $380.
-But the best part about this deal is you can rack up to $105 in Khols cash, which means FREE MONEY (technically).
+But the best part about this deal is you can rack up to $105 in Kohl’s cash, which means FREE MONEY (technically).
 So why not purchase the bundle, host a bunch of friends at your apartment, and enjoy the company?
 Snatch it up before it’s gone!

 Right now, you can order Dragon Quest XI S: Echoes of an Elusive Age for $12 less than the sticker price.
 In addition to the base game, the definite edition includes newly added character-specific stories and the ability to swap between Japanese and English voice-overs.